 - c.
-To view routes with a specific status only, select the triangle () at the top of the page and select a filter: - All: Shows all routes that are not excluded. - Exercised: Shows only routes that are exercised. - Not Exercised: Shows routes that Contrast discovered but are not exercised. - Vulnerable: Shows only routes that have a vulnerability associated with them. - Excluded: Shows only routes that you excluded from the application scoring calculations. - d.
+To view routes with a specific status only, select the triangle (•) at the top of the page and select a filter: - All: Shows all routes that are not excluded. - Exercised: Shows only routes that are exercised. - Not Exercised: Shows routes that Contrast discovered but are not exercised. - Vulnerable: Shows only routes that have a vulnerability associated with them. - Excluded: Shows only routes that you excluded from the application scoring calculations. - d.
 To view routes in specific environments, select the Filter icon (▼) next to the Environment column. - e.
-To view routes based on an activity time span, select the Filter icon (▼) next to the Last Activity column. - Changing the time span also changes the time span for the route coverage chart. - To clear the filter selection, select Clear next to the column heading. - 7.
-To remove a single route from the list: - a.
-Hover over the end of the row and click the Remove icon (). - b.
+To view routes based on an activity time span, select the Filter icon (▼) next to the Last Activity column.

+Changing the time span also changes the time span for the route coverage chart.

+To clear the filter selection, select Clear next to the column heading.

+- 7. To remove a single route from the list: - a.
+Hover over the end of the row and click the Remove icon ($\widehat{\square}$). - b.
 To confirm the removal of the route, click Delete. - 8.
 To remove multiple routes from the list: - a.
 Select the check mark next to one or more routes or to select all routes, select the check mark next to Route. - b.
-In the batch action menu at the bottom of the page, select the Remove icon () ... - c.
-To confirm the removal of the route, click Delete. - To view and share route details outside of Contrast: - a.
+In the batch action menu at the bottom of the page, select the Remove icon ($\widehat{\blacksquare}$). - c.
+To confirm the removal of the route, click Delete. - 9.
+To view and share route details outside of Contrast: - a.
 Select the check mark next to one or more routes or to select all routes, select the check mark next to Route. - b.
-In the batch action menu at the bottom of the page, select the Export icon([♣]).
+In the batch action menu at the bottom of the page, select the Export icon([±]).
 This action exports the details to a CSV file.
-The file downloads to your default d - This action exports the details to a CSV file.
-The file downloads to your default download location.
+The file downloads to your default download location. - The CSV file includes: - A list of the application's routes. - Details about the server on which they were found. - Details of when the routes were last exercised. - A list of vulnerabilities, the severity and status of each.